 Why Smart Brains Default to Binary Categories

-The brain processes approximately 11 million bits of information per second but can only consciously attend to about 40.
-To manage this overwhelming input, your neural networks create categorical shortcuts—friend or threat, success or failure, right or wrong.
-This binary processing system allowed our ancestors to make split-second survival decisions, but it creates problems when applied to complex modern scenarios.
+The brain processes 11 million bits of information per second but consciously attends to only 40 bits.
+Neural networks resolve this gap by creating categorical shortcuts—friend or threat, success or failure, right or wrong.
+Binary classification enabled ancestral split-second survival decisions, but applying this same architecture to complex modern scenarios produces systematic cognitive distortions.

-Research from Harvard’s Department of Psychology demonstrates that polarized thinking correlates with increased activity in the anterior cingulate cortex (ACC) and decreased connectivity between the ACC and prefrontal cortex.
+Research from Harvard’s Department of Psychology demonstrates that polarized thinking correlates with increased activity in the anterior cingulate cortex (ACC) and decreased connectivity between the ACC and prefrontal cortex, consistent with findings identified by Bush, Luu, and Posner (2000) on how ACC dysfunction disrupts cognitive control.
 This neural configuration creates what I term “categorical rigidity”—the brain becomes locked into either-or processing patterns that resist nuanced analysis.

 In my work with C-suite executives, I observe a specific variant of this pattern.
 High-performers often develop what I call “optimization polarization”—their brains become so efficient at rapid categorization that they lose the ability to process ambiguity.
 A quarterly review becomes either validation or condemnation.
 A strategic pivot becomes either brilliant adaptation or fundamental failure.
 The neural efficiency that drives their success creates the cognitive rigidity that limits it.